Historic Salt Lake council majority LGBTQ, people of color - NewsBreak

 Also representing the city’s west side is incoming council member Alejandro Puy, who is gay and immigrated from Argentina.
 “The working families of the west side are a force to reckon with, especially those mothers like mine,” he said during Monday’s swearing-in ceremony.

-Some activists are waiting to see how the new members address issues like affordable housing, the environment, and calls to fund social services over police, KUER reported.
+Some activists are waiting to see how the members address issues like affordable housing, the environment and calls to fund social services over police, KUER reported.

 “One of the biggest things we want to see is them directly addressing the issues we’ve been campaigning for,” said Deja Gaston, with the Party for Socialism and Liberation Salt Lake.